alexiskirke/meditation-video-generator-openai/README.md

 - `topic: str` - The topic of the meditation.
 - `length: float` - The length of the meditation in minutes.
+- `elevenlabs_key: str` - The ElevenLabs API key for generating voices.
+If empty, then uses OpenAI.
-- `api_key: str` - OpenAI API key for accessing the speech synthesizer.
+- `api_key: str` - OpenAI API key for accessing the text generation and speech synthesizer.
 - `base_on_text: bool` - If True, generate a meditation based on (but not consisting only of) the provided text.
 - `text: str` - Text to generate the meditation from.
 - `num_sentences: int` - Number of sentences in each part of the meditation.